LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/using-github.md

 :::important
 This guide assumes you have the correct permissions to access the Data Platform project in GitHub.
-If you are unsure, refer to the [pre-requisites][pre-requisites] section here.
+If you are unsure, refer to the [prerequisites][prerequisites] section here.
 :::

 ### Committing your changes to the Data Platform Project